kto2myk/AutoTaxHelper/README.md

 # AutoTaxHelper 🧾✨

-**TaxEase** is a simple yet powerful Excel VBA automation tool that streamlines the Japanese tax filing process for freelancers and small business owners.
+**AutoTaxHelper** is a simple yet powerful Excel VBA automation tool that streamlines the Japanese tax filing process for freelancers and small business owners.
 It automatically scans receipts and invoices from designated folders, extracts key data from filenames, and populates structured expense and sales sheets in your Excel workbook.

 ---